Life Insurance Statistics for 2026

 HOW MUCH DOES LIFE INSURANCE COST?

-Your cost depends on your profile, including health status, coverage amount and lifestyle factors.
+Cost depends on the policyholder's profile, including health status, coverage amount and lifestyle.
 A life insurance calculator provides personalized premium projections and helps dispel the misconception that coverage is prohibitively expensive, allowing you to get a more accurate estimate based on your situation.

 Life Insurance Payouts and Policy Terminations